Why Your Savings Account Is Quietly Losing Money

 What About High-Yield Savings Accounts?

 That's better.
-In some years, a high-yield savings account might actually keep pace with inflation.
-If inflation runs at 3% and your account pays 4.5%, you're ahead by about 1.5%.
+A high-yield account actually clears inflation.
+If inflation runs at 3.36% and your account pays 4.38%, you're ahead by about one point.
 That's real progress.

 But there are catches.

-And even at 4.5%, you're barely beating inflation.
+And even at 4.38%, you're barely beating inflation.
 You're not building wealth.
 You're treading water.
-After taxes on the interest (yes, you owe federal income tax on savings account interest), your real return shrinks even further.
+After taxes on the interest (yes, you owe federal income tax on savings account interest), that one-point edge mostly disappears.

 Read more: What Is Compound Interest?